Some things really are worth preserving. Just ask Tom Williams and Jay Moorman.

 A local search turned up Moorman and his BeauVerre Riordan Stained Glass Studios.
 It turns out that Moorman’s studio had merged in 2002 with the Riordan Glass Studio Company.
 Founded in 1838, Riordan was the oldest continuously operating stained glass company in the U.S., and merging with BeauVerre guaranteed that legacy would continue.

 Williams liked the fact that John A. Riordan, who took over the Riordan Studios in the 1930s, had studied business at Xavier in 1924.
-But the surprise was that his company had made the original stained glass windows for the chapel in 1941—and Moorman had obtained the same stock of stained glass that was used to build them.
+But the surprise was that his company had made the original stained glass windows for the chapel when it was built in 1938—and Moorman had obtained the same stock of stained glass that was used to build them.

 “That was wild,” Williams said.
 “They still have it stocked down in the basement.”

 A trip to the studio in Middletown is a trip into the past, and Williams took it with several family members.